cdl-geneseo/critical-digital-practices/mod-4/css-syntax.md

 }
 ```

 Or you can specify a color by using its [hexadecimal](https://www.computerhope.com/jargon/h/hex.htm) value on a scale that runs from `#000000` (black) to `#ffffff` (white).
-In this syntax, the first two values represent (in base 16, using digits 0-f) how much red is in the color; the second how much blue; the third how much green.
+In this syntax, the first two values represent (in base 16, using digits 0-f) how much red is in the color; the second how much green; the third how much blue.
 The value ff in hexadecimal is the same as 255.
 Try this style rule in your practice file, for example:

 ```css
 p {